otammato/CICD_Terraform_ECS_microservices/README.md

 # CICD_Terraform_ECS_microservices
 [ IaC CICD ECS Docker ]

-This terraform template creates CI/CD Pipeline for AWS CodePipeline.
-Then as a sourse the CodeCommit is used and Bulds run as Docker containers in AWS ECS Cluster
+This Terraform template sets up a CI/CD pipeline using AWS CodePipeline.
+As the source, it utilizes CodeCommit, and builds are executed as Docker containers within an AWS ECS cluster.

 The repository is cloned from this author: https://github.com/sd031/microservice-cicd-project-with-terraform